choffmeister/choffmeister.github.io/_posts/2014-06-17-git-tricks.md

     -- --all
 ~~~

+The `filter-branch` command is really slow like over-night-job slow.
+I recommend using [BFG Repo-Cleaner](http://rtyley.github.io/bfg-repo-cleaner/) for history cleanup tasks because its easier to use and orders of magnitudes faster.

 ### Drop all tags and recreate as non-annotated tags

 Once after migrating a CVS repository to GIT (with cvs2svn and then svn2git) I had some malformed annotated GIT tags that prevented me from cleaning up the history with `git filter-branch`.
 The following small shell script drops all tags and recreates them as lightweight non-annotated tags.